Maths

 • To make the teaching and learning of Mathematics an enjoyable and satisfying experience which inspires confidence in the subject.

-• To develop a Growth Mindset and positive attitudes towards Mathematics.
+• To develop in our children a Growth Mindset and positive attitudes towards Mathematics.

-• To become confident and proficient with number, including fluency with mental calculations and look for connections between numbers.
+• For our children to become confident and proficient with number, including fluency with mental calculations and look for connections between numbers.

-• To become problem solvers, who can reason, think logically, work systematically and apply their knowledge of mathematics.
+• For our children to become problem solvers, who can reason, think logically, work systematically and apply their knowledge of mathematics.

-• To develop their use of mathematical language.
+• To develop our children’s use of mathematical language.

-• To become independent learners and to work co-operatively with others.
+• For our children to become independent learners, with the skills needed to work co-operatively with others.

-• To appreciate real life contexts to learning mathematics.
+• For our children to appreciate real life contexts to learning mathematics.

 • It is achievable for all – we have high expectations and encourage a positive ‘can do’ mindset towards mathematics in all pupils, creating learning experiences which develop learner’s resilience in the face of a challenge and carefully scaffolding learning so everyone can make progress.

-• Deep and sustainable learning – lessons are designed with careful small steps, questions and tasks in place to ensure the learning is not superficial.
+• Deep and sustainable learning – lessons are designed with careful small steps, questions and tacks in place to ensure the learning is not superficial.

 • The ability to build on something that has already been sufficiently mastered – the learning of concepts is seen as a continuum across the school.